texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Must apply for dismissal of the ticket by taking the driving safety course

-• Have a valid Texas drivers license
+• Have a valid Texas driver's license

 • Has not taken the driving course within the past 12 months